warriorone/DevCamp/HOL/dotnet/07-bot/README.md

     ![image](./media/azure-functions-bot/azure-portal-create-a-resource-search-bot.png)

-1. Create a new `Functions Bot` by clicking on the `Create` button.
+1. Create a new `Functions Bot` by clicking the `Create` button.

     ![image](./media/azure-functions-bot/azure-portal-functions-bot.png)

 1. Enter all required information to create the bot and click on the `Create` button.
+Make sure to select the free Pricing tier `F0 (10K Premium Messages)`.

     ![image](./media/azure-functions-bot/azure-portal-create-functions-bot.png)